entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/angular.md

 ?
 Which stylesheet format would you like to use? `CSS`
 ```

-5. From inside the `angular-widget` directory, serve the application
+5. From the `angular-widget` directory, serve the application:

   ``` bash
    cd angular-widget